 To help a member of our community in need of medical assistance, students should:

-Please see the Columbia Alcohol and Other Drug information website for information about alcohol poisoning, drug overdose, and other health and wellness issues.
+Please see the Columbia Health website for information about alcohol, marijuana, and other drugs inclduing important information about alcohol poisoning, drug overdose, and other health and wellness issues.

 - Call Public Safety to enlist CU-EMS.
 In the residence halls, in addition to calling Public Safety, call or send someone to notify the RA on-duty, but do not leave the person alone.

 - Stay with the person until emergency help arrives.

 - Turn the person on his/her side to prevent choking in case of vomiting.